HayleyKrippner/FarmSimulator/README.md

                  In the file explorer go --> src --> main.
   21. If there JUnit tests have red cross appearing on their files, the JUnit 5 library will need to be added to the build path.

-Running the provided command line application JAR:
-  1. Ensure Java Development Kit 13 is installed on the machine.
-  2. Open the provided zip folder in the terminal window.
-  3. Run "java -jar hek21_mam409_FarmSimulatorCommandLine.jar"

-Running the provided graphical user interface application JAR:
-  1. Ensure Java Development Kit 13 is installed on the machine.
-  2. Open the provided zip folder in the terminal window.
-  3. Run "java -jar hek21_mam409_FarmSimulatorGUI.jar"

 How to run the provided command line application source code in Eclipse:
   1. Open Elcipse and then the project in Eclipse.
   2. Locate the gameManager class in the “commandLineApp” package.